fireship-io/fireship.io/content/snippets/crontab-crash-course.md

 5. **Weekday** (0-6) Day of the week where, Sunday == 0, Monday == 1, ..., Saturday == 6.
 6. The script to execute (not necessary for Cloud Functions)

-If you imagine time a

 ## Example Schedules

-The snippets below show you to configure crontab for the most common use-cases.
+The snippets below show you how to configure crontab for the most common use-cases.

 ### Every Minute